Drowning: Time limits

 The time a person can safely stay underwater depends on many factors, including energy consumption, number of prior breaths, physical condition, and age.
 An average person can last between one and three minutes before falling unconscious and around ten minutes before dying.
-In an unusual case, a person was resuscitated after 65 minutes underwater.
+In an unusual case with the best conditions, a person was resuscitated after 65 minutes underwater.

 Management

 Rescue

-When a person is drowning or a swimmer becomes missing, a fast water rescue may become necessary to take that person out of the water as soon as possible.
+When a person is drowning or a swimmer becomes missing, a fast water rescue may become necessary, to take that person out of the water as soon as possible.
 Drowning is not necessarily violent or loud, with splashing and cries; it can be silent.

+Start and rescue methods from the ground

 Rescuers should avoid endangering themselves unnecessarily; whenever it is possible, they should assist from a safe ground position, such as a boat, a pier, or any patch of land near the victim.
-The fastest way to assist is to throw a buoyant object (such as a lifebuoy).
+The fastest way to assist is to throw a buoyant object (such as a lifebuoy or a broad branch).
 It is very important to avoid aiming directly at the victim, since even the lightest lifebuoys weight over 2 kilograms, and can stun, injure or even render a person unconscious if they impact on the head.
-Alternatively, one could try to pull the victim out of the water by holding out an object to grasp.
-Some examples include: ropes, oars, poles, one's own arm, a hand, etc. This carries the risk of the rescuer being pulled into the water by the victim, so the rescuer must take a firm stand, lying down, as well as securing to some stable point.
-Alternatively, there are modern flying drones that drop life jackets.
+Another way to assist is to reach the victim with an object to grasp, and then pull both of them out of the water.
+Some examples include: ropes, oars, broad branches, poles, one's own arm, a hand, etc. This carries the risk of the rescuer being pulled into the water by the victim, so the rescuer must take a firm stand, lying down, as well as securing to some stable point.
+Any rescue with vehicles would have to avoid trampling or damaging the victim in another manner.
+Also, there are modern flying drones that can drop life jackets.

 Bystanders should immediately call for help.
 A lifeguard should be called, if present.
-If not, emergency medical services and paramedics should be contacted as soon as possible.
+If not, an emergency telephone number should be contacted as soon as possible, to get the help of professionals and paramedics.
+In some cases of drowning, victims have been rescued by professionals from a boat or a helicopter.
 Less than 6% of people rescued by lifeguards need medical attention, and only 0.5% need CPR.
 The statistics worsen when rescues are made by bystanders.

 If lifeguards or paramedics are unable to be called, bystanders must rescue the drowning person.
+It can be done using vehicles that the victim can reach, as rowboats or even modern robots, when they navigate across the water.

+Rescue by swimming

-Alternatively, there are small floating robots that can reach the victim, as human rescue carries a risk for the rescuer, who could be drowned.
+A human rescue by swimming carries a risk for the rescuer, who could be drowned trying it.
 Death of the would-be rescuer can happen because of the water conditions, the instinctive drowning response of the victim, the physical effort, and other problems.